-Based on information supplied by Putnam Investments, Inc. ("Putnam") in a Schedule 13G filed with the Securities and Exchange Commission on or about February 18, 1999.
-Putnam, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc. reports that it is the parent holding company of Putnam Investment Management, Inc., the investment adviser to the Putnam family of mutual funds, and the Putnam Advisory Company, Inc., the investment adviser to Putnam's institutional clients, and that these subsidiaries, collectively, have shared voting power with respect to 1,759,793 shares of Common stock and shared dispositive power with respect to 7,763,009 shares of Common Stock.
+(2) This disclosure is based on information supplied by Putnam Investments, Inc. ("Putnam") in a Schedule 13G filed with the Securities and Exchange Commission on or about February 18, 1999, and the absence of any subsequent filing by Putnam updating the information provided therein.
+In this Schedule 13G, Putnam, a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., reported that it is the parent holding company of Putnam Investment Management, Inc., the investment adviser to the Putnam family of mutual funds, and the Putnam Advisory Company, Inc., the investment adviser to Putnam's institutional clients, and that these subsidiaries, collectively, have shared voting power with respect to 1,759,793 shares of Common Stock and shared dispositive power with respect to 7,763,009 shares of Common Stock.
+The number of shares in this table has been adjusted by the Company to give effect to a 2-for-1 split of Interpublic's Common Stock, effective July 15, 1999.